* Main page

 The major causes of superficial mycoses are Trichophyton species, Microsporum species, and a single species of Epidermophyton, which collectively are referred to as dermatophytes.
 Other fungi involved in superficial mycoses include Pityrosporum species and Candida species.

 Clinical manifestations may include scaling of skin, hair loss, pruritus, and erythema or other discoloration.
 The symptomatology is characteristic, but it is not diagnostic, so an accurate diagnosis relies on laboratory tests.
-(Photos have reprinted from the book U. Spyrakou: Basic Medical Mycology, 2nd ed., Athens, 2000.)

 Vitamin B12 is important in DNA synthesis, erythropoiesis, and development and maintenance of the myelin sheath of nerves.
 Deficiency of the vitamin B12 can cause pernicious anaemia, neurological damage, e.g. spinal cord degeneration and mental changes.
 If left untreated, it is estimated that 80 - 90% of deficient individuals will develop disorders of the nervous system such as fatigue, muscle aches, decreased visual acuity, depression, confusion, loss of memory or dementia similar to Alzheimer’s disease and leg paralysis.
-Similarly, recent research indicates that B12 deficiency can be a cause of heart attack or stroke.
+Similarly, recent research indicates that B12deficiency can be a cause of heart attack or stroke.

 Elevated urinary methylmalonic acid (UMMA) levels indicate tissue/cellular B12 deficiency since they are directly related to a B12 dependent pathway: